yezhiyi9670/toxic-music-player-1/_docs/documentation/admin/deltadesc201805.md

 - `078.0` 78s.
 - `01-18.0` 78s.

-Lyric lines with null timestamps will be interpreted as 'commented', and will be rendered gray and italic.
+Lyric lines with null timestamps will be interpreted as 'commented', and will be rendered gray and italic (blue and italic in the generated Word document).

 ### Describing metadata